To take the AOBA Oral Exam for primary certification in Anesthesiology, the candidate must:

 - Results will be reviewed by the AOBA Examination Committee.
 AOA Certifying Board Services will notify all candidates of their results within 90 days of the exam.

 Candidates who started the AOBA certification process after July 1, 2009, must successfully pass all certification exams (written, oral and clinical) within six years of completing an AOA-approved residency program.
-Physicians who are unable to complete the process within this time must petition the AOBA for reinstatement into the process.
+Physicians who are unable to complete the process within this time or who fail any exam required for certification (written, oral or clinical) three times must petition the AOBA for reinstatement into the process.

 The following rules apply for those who entered the certification process prior to July 1, 2009:

-- Following an initial or second failure of the Oral Exam, the candidate may apply for re-examination and pay the required fees.
+- Following an initial or second failure of the exam, the candidate may apply for re-examination and pay the required fees.

 - The candidate must re-take the exam within a two-year period following the initial or second failure.

-- Following a third failure of the Oral Exam, a remediation board review course will be recommended with 50 hours of CME in the areas of weakness/deficiency.
+- Following a third failure of the exam, a remediation board review course will be recommended with 50 hours of CME in the areas of weakness/deficiency.
 After successful completion of the course and CME, the physician may re-enter the certification process.